backdrop-contrib/feeds_entity_processor/README.md

 This module provides a generic feeds processor for all entity types that support CRUD operations.
 It allows site mantainers to create feeds importers to populate both custom and core entities.

-NOTE: This project doesn't yet have a release, as it's being blocked by [issue 108](https://github.com/backdrop-contrib/feeds/issues/108) in Feeds.

 ## Dependencies

 - [Feeds](https://backdropcms.org/project/feeds)